elementor/elementor-developers-docs/src/addons/namespaces.md

 ```

-The  `/includes/plugin.php` file will defined the namespace and other functionality:
+The  `/includes/plugin.php` file defines the namespace and more functionality:

 ```php
 <?php